Lee-W/MarkdownMermaid/docs/contributing.md

 * [uv](https://github.com/astral-sh/uv/): for dependency management
 * [invoke](https://github.com/pyinvoke/invoke): for task management

+#### Notes for Windows Developers

+By default, the tasks leverage [pty](https://docs.python.org/3/library/pty.html) under the covers, which does not support Windows.
+Either run this via WSL or pass --no-pty to commands that demand it.

 ### Step 6.
 Create your local Python virtual environment and install dependencies

 ```sh